patatetom/tls4dev/README.md

 ```

 > startup file `.curlrc` can interfere with the following commands.
-> use `--disable` as fichargementrst option to disable its use.
+> use `--disable` as first option to disable its use.

 ```console
 curl https://test.server && echo OK